-Been looking for a whole wheat crock pot bread recipe?
-This is a wonderful recipe you can use to make a clean eating whole wheat crock pot bread.
+Been looking for a crockpot whole wheat bread recipe?
+This is a wonderful recipe you can use.
 Yes, you can make bread in the crock pot instead of a bread maker.

-Don’t have a bread machine and don’t want to cook your bread in the oven?
+Don't have a bread machine and don't want to cook your bread in the oven?
 Here is a new way for you to cook bread.
-I have a Clean Eating slow cooker whole wheat crock pot bread recipe for you today.
-That is right – in the slow cooker!
-Haven’t ever heard of this?
-This is your chance to give it a try and I would be surprised if you don’t it again. 🙂
+I have a Clean Eating slow cooker bread recipe for you today.
+That is right - in the slow cooker!
+If you haven't ever heard of this?
+This is your chance to give it a try and I would be surprised if you don't it again. 🙂

 This can be a great option for someone who can't afford a bread machine but already has a slow cooker.
 It also gives it a different taste than other cooking methods so everyone should try it to see if they like this method.
 Plus, it won't heat up your house nearly as much as an oven and it could be a good solution for you if your oven is full already - or if you don't have an oven.